MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Remediation**

-1. Restrict remote access to any computers that don't .

-2. Implement [privileged access](https://technet.microsoft.com/windows-server-docs/security/securing-privileged-access/securing-privileged-access) to allow only hardened machines to connect to domain controllers for admins.
+- Implement less-privileged access on domain machines to allow only specific users the right to create new services.

 ## Suspicion of identity theft based on abnormal behavior

 **Description**

-ATP learns the entity behavior for users, computers, and resources over a sliding three-week period.
+Azure ATP learns the entity behavior for users, computers, and resources over a sliding three-week period.
 The behavior model is based on the following activities: the machines the entities logged in to, the resources the entity requested access to, and the time these operations took place.
-ATP sends an alert when there is a deviation from the entity’s behavior based on machine learning algorithms.
+Azure ATP sends an alert when there is a deviation from the entity’s behavior based on machine learning algorithms.

 **Investigation**